-The SEN team consists of the SENCO, two Higher Level Teaching Assistants who provide in-class support and work with identified students and 10 Teaching Assistants.
-The school may also buy in traded services 8 where required to supplement our offer to students.
+The SEN team consists of the SENDCo, three Higher Level Teaching Assistants who provide inclass support and work with identified students and 8 Teaching Assistants.
+The school may also buy in traded services where required to supplement our offer to students.
 Children looked after with SEN also have access to the DSL to offer further support.

-Teaching assistants will support pupils on a 1:1 basis when scribing for students in exams
+Teaching assistants will support students on a 1:1 basis when scribing for students in examinations.

-Teaching assistants will support pupils in small groups when delivering additional support sessions (such as literacy) or group access arrangements in exams They will meet and work with subject teachers to discuss the how to support during learning tasks (e.g. questions to be asked and classroom layout)
+Teaching Assistants will support students in small groups when delivering additional support sessions (such as literacy) or group access arrangements in exams They will meet and work with subject teachers to discuss the how to support during learning tasks (e.g. questions to be asked and classroom layout)

-We work with the following agencies to provide support for pupils with SEND:
+We work with the following agencies to provide support for students with SEND:

 - Individual boroughs: Bromley, Merton, Sutton and Croydon SEND departments

 - Educational Psychology

 - Occupational Therapy

 - Therapy Dog

 - Dyslexia Teaching

 - Borough advice on students with hearing or sight impairments

 - Impartial careers advisors

 - Relevant health services

 - Social services

 - Educational welfare services

 - Voluntary organisations

 - School mentors and outside counselling agencies

 - Speech and Language Therapists